nerdslabs/storex/README.md

 ![Elixir CI](https://github.com/nerdslabs/storex/workflows/Elixir%20CI/badge.svg) [![Downloads](https://img.shields.io/hexpm/dt/storex.svg)](https://hex.pm/packages/storex)

-Frontend store with the state on the backend.
-You are able to mutate store state from the frontend and also from the backend.
-Whole communication going through WebSocket.
+Storex is a frontend store with state management handled on the backend.
+It allows you to update the store state both from the frontend and backend, with all communication occurring over WebSocket.

-**Important:** Storex is under active development.
-Report issues and send proposals [here](https://github.com/nerdslabs/storex/issues/new).
+Important: Storex is currently under active development.
+We encourage you to report any issues or submit feature requests [here](https://github.com/nerdslabs/storex/issues/new).

+## Why Storex?

+### Features

-Only diff of the store state is being sent on each mutation.
+- Efficient state management: Only the differences (diffs) in the store state are sent with each mutation, minimizing data transfer.
+- Real-time updates: State changes are immediately reflected across all connected clients via WebSocket communication.
+- Backend-driven state: Storex allows both the frontend and backend to update the store state seamlessly.
+- Lightweight and fast: Designed for minimal overhead, ensuring rapid state updates and communication.

+### Key Differences from Phoenix LiveView

+Phoenix LiveView is a powerful tool for building rich, interactive web applications without writing custom JavaScript.
+However, as your application grows, managing complex client-side state across multiple LiveViews or components can become challenging.
+This is where Storex comes in.

+- Client-Side State Management: While Phoenix LiveView handles server-side rendering and event handling, Storex focuses on managing state on the client side.
+It allows you to keep your client-side state in sync with the server, but with more flexibility in how that state is stored, updated, and accessed.
+- Decoupled State Logic: Storex decouples state management from the LiveView itself, enabling you to manage state across multiple components or even across the entire application.
+This contrasts with LiveView, where state is typically tied to a specific LiveView process.
+- Predictable State Updates: Storex follows a predictable, unidirectional data flow similar to Redux.
+This makes it easier to reason about state changes and debug issues, especially in complex applications.
+- Extensibility: Storex is designed to be highly extensible, allowing you to integrate it with other tools and libraries in the Elixir ecosystem.
+You can also define custom middleware to handle side effects, logging, or other tasks.

 ## Basic usage